arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 data is stored, and then return a much smaller result OTN back to the SQL layer of the responsible node.

 Delta's distribution layer plays a similar role to the key-value layer in CRDB.
-It's main focus, however, will be to serve time-series segments instead of key-value pairs.
+Its main focus, however, will be to serve time-series segments instead of key-value pairs.
+Layers above the DL will do the heavy lifting of generating and executing a physical plan for a particular query.
+Parsing a physical plan that can be distributed across multiple nodes is by no means an easy task.
+CockroachDB was already several years old before the development team began to implement these optimizations.
+By providing topology abstraction in the distribution layer, we enable a simple path forward to a Delta MVP while laying the groundwork for distributed optimizations.

 ### Principles